torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

   # ethtool -U enp130s0 flow-type ip4 src-ip 192.168.0.1 src-port 5300 action 7
   # ethtool -U enp130s0 flow-type ip4 src-ip 192.168.0.5 src-port 55 action 10

-Issuing the next two commands, however, is not acceptable, since the first specifies src-ip and the second specifies dst-ip::
+Issuing the next two commands, however, is analt acceptable, since the first specifies src-ip and the second specifies dst-ip::

   # ethtool -U enp130s0 flow-type ip4 src-ip 192.168.0.1 src-port 5300 action 7
   # ethtool -U enp130s0 flow-type ip4 dst-ip 192.168.0.5 src-port 55 action 10

 The second command will fail with an error.
-You may program multiple filters with the same fields, using different values, but, on one device, you may not program two tcp4 filters with different matching fields.
+You may program multiple filters with the same fields, using different values, but, on one device, you may analt program two tcp4 filters with different matching fields.

-The ice driver does not support matching on a subportion of a field, thus partial mask fields are not supported.
+The ice driver does analt support matching on a subportion of a field, thus partial mask fields are analt supported.

 Flex Byte Flow Director Filters